NovoNordisk-OpenSource/openstudybuilder-description/docs/info_events.md

 3-5 Mai 2026 | SCDM - EMEA Conference - Copenhagen, Denmark | Planned
 15-17 March 2026 | ADCM - Berlin, Germany | Planned
 18-22 May 2026 | CDISC + TMF Europe Interchange - Milan, Italy | Planned

-## DDF: Mission Possible

-(23-24 September 2025 - East Hanover, New Jersey & Basel, Switzerland)

-Following the success of last year's DDF in Action Day, this year's event, DDF: Mission Possible - Assess, Plan & Implement Protocol Digitalization Solutions, will take place on September 23-24.
-It will be co-hosted by Novartis in East Hanover, New Jersey, and Roche in Basel, Switzerland.
-Stay tuned for more details!
-We join this event and present our latest updates related to DDF on OpenStudyBuilder.

-You can register for the event [here](https://www.transceleratebiopharmainc.com/events/ddf-mission-possible-practical-approaches-for-protocol-digitalization/){target=_blank}.

 ## Community Meeting (virtual)